Bosy-Ayman/bosy-ayman/README.md

 # 💫 About Me:
-🔭 I’m DSAI Student at Zewail city of Science and the technology
+🔭 I’m DSAI Student at Zewail city of Science and technology

 ## 🌐 Socials: